VirtoCommerce/vc-github-actions/get-image-version/README.md

-# Get Docker Image version javascript action
+# Get Image version action

 This action grabs Version and Version suffix from Directory.Build.Props (for Platform and Storefront) or from module.manifest (for modules).
 If Version suffix does not present calculate it as a branch commits count.